drewgwallace/punput_shaping/README.md

 Append the contents of `moonraker.txt` to your `moonraker.conf` or `moonraker.cfg` file to enable shell commands.

-> This adds the repo commands to Moonraker, enabling updates and shell command support.
+> Enable future updates through the update manager.

 ---